TechDocsStudio/pushfeedback-docs/docs/quickstart.md

 <iframe src="https://player.vimeo.com/video/1014981817?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameBorder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write" style={{ position: 'absolute', top: 0, left: 0, width: '100%', height: '100%' }}></iframe></div>
 <script src="https://player.vimeo.com/api/player.js"></script>

-To create your first project, follow these steps:

 1. In your PushFeedback dashboard, click the **Projects** tab in the top navbar.
 2. Click the **Create project** button.
-3. Step through the wizard, providing details about your project as prompted:
+3. Step through the wizard:

     * **URL configuration:** Specify the URL where you intend to use the feedback widget.
-This URL must corresponds to the exact domain or subdomain where the widget will be used.
-For example, in our case we use `docs.pushfeedback.com` instead of `pushfeedback.com`.
+This URL must correspond to the exact domain or subdomain where the widget is used.
+For example, use `docs.pushfeedback.com` instead of `pushfeedback.com`.
-    * **Email notification setup (optional):** You have the option to define up to three email addresses that will receive notifications.
+    * **Email notification setup (optional):** Define up to three email addresses to receive notifications.
     * **Get your code snippet:** The final step of the wizard shows your project code snippet, which contains your unique Project ID.

 ## 3. Add the widget to your site